Ted Bundy: Arrest and first trial

 Salt Lake City police placed Bundy on 24-hour surveillance, and Thompson flew to Seattle with two other detectives to interview Kloepfer.
 She told them that in the year prior to Bundy's move to Utah, she had discovered objects that she "couldn't understand" in her house and in Bundy's apartment.
-These items included crutches, a bag of plaster of Paris that he admitted stealing from a medical supply house, and a meat cleaver that was never used for cooking.
-Additional objects included surgical gloves, an Oriental knife in a wooden case that he kept in his glove compartment, and a sack full of women's clothing.
+These items included crutches, a bag of plaster of Paris that he admitted stealing from a medical supply house and a meat cleaver that was never used for cooking.
+Additional objects included surgical gloves, an Oriental knife in a wooden case that he kept in his glove compartment and a sack full of women's clothing.
 Bundy was perpetually in debt, and Kloepfer suspected that he had stolen almost everything of significant value that he possessed.
 When she confronted him over a new TV and stereo, he warned her, "If you tell anyone, I'll break your fucking neck."
 She said Bundy became "very upset" whenever she considered cutting her hair, which was long and parted in the middle.
 She would sometimes awaken in the middle of the night to find him under the bed covers with a flashlight, examining her body.
 He kept a lug wrench, taped halfway up the handle, in the trunk of her car—another Volkswagen Beetle, which he often borrowed—"for protection".
 The detectives confirmed that Bundy had not been with Kloepfer on any of the nights during which the Pacific Northwest victims had vanished, nor on the day Ott and Naslund were abducted from Lake Sammamish State Park.
-Shortly thereafter, Kloepfer was interviewed by Seattle homicide detective Kathy McChesney, and learned of the existence of Diane Edwards and her brief engagement to Bundy around Christmas 1973.
+Shortly thereafter, Kloepfer was interviewed by Seattle homicide detective Kathy McChesney, and learned of the existence of Edwards and her brief engagement to Bundy around Christmas 1973.

 In September, Bundy sold his Volkswagen Beetle to a Midvale teenager.
-Utah police impounded it, and FBI technicians dismantled and searched it.
-They found hairs matching samples obtained from Campbell's body.
+Utah police immediately impounded the vehicle, and FBI technicians dismantled and searched it.
+Hairs were discovered matching samples obtained from Campbell's body.
 Later, they also identified hair strands "microscopically indistinguishable" from those of Smith and DaRonch.
 FBI lab specialist Robert Neill concluded that the presence of hair strands in one car matching three different victims who had never met one another would be "a coincidence of mind-boggling rarity".